ossc-db/pg_bulkload/README.md

 How to build and install from source code
 -----------------------------------------
-Change directory into top directory of pg_bulkload sorce codes and run the below commands.
+Change directory into top directory of pg_bulkload source codes and run the below commands.

 ````